 Added discussion of how the contents of 4.3.20 and 4.5.9 could be further updated in this general direction, and why that is suggested to be deferred, for now.

 R4 – From off-line comments, two minor editorial changes, marked in blue.

+R5 – Removed historical changes tracking (highlights, etc., that are described above).
+Added references to Wi-Fi Alliance specs, and discussion of potential additions to connect the HeSS concepts to the Wi-Fi Alliance uses, as examples.
+Minor editorial changes, per ARC SC call on Jan 11, 2021.

+R6 – Added NOTE to 11.22.2 to clarify the orthogonality of HeSS and SSID.
+Per Joe Levy email of Jan 13, 2021, added some changes to clarify that GLK operation is separate from, and how it differs from, ESS and DS operation.

+R7 – Updated introduction letter.
+Per review in ARC SC telecon of Feb 1, 2021, resolved/agreed a few additional changes on HeSS, and added some new topics to the “deferred topics” list, for further study within ARC.

-Liaison from ARC SC to TGmd/REVmd CRC
+Recommendations from ARC SC to REVme

-Dorothy, et al,
+Mike, et al,

 Some time ago (approx. May 2016), during joint discussions between ARC SC, TGak, and 802.1, the question was asked “What [really] is an ESS?”
-The ARC SC has been researching and debating this question as a background task ever since, and has finally reached some conclusions/recommendations – just in time for REVmd’s Sponsor Ballot process!
+The ARC SC has been researching and debating this question as a background task ever since, and has finally reached some conclusions/recommendations.

-From our review, we recommend the following changes, to be considered by TGmd/REVmd CRC.
+From our review, we recommend the following changes, to be considered by REVme.
 While these changes appear to be a significant re-definition of a very fundamental concept to IEEE Std 802.11, we believe that the changes are, conceptually, really not that different – it is a matter of using correct terminology and being consistent with terms and usage elsewhere in the Standard, and with most experts’ conceptual model of an ESS.
-Hence, we believe these changes are appropriate (or at least acceptable) at the current stage of REVmd’s revision process.
+Hence, we believe these changes are appropriate, and request REVme’s consideration.

+An earlier version of this document (r4) was presented to REVmd, in September 2020.
+This latest version of these recommendations is the result of some follow-on discussion and refinement around the HeSS concepts.

-If the task group is interested in background and history of this discussion, our working document can be found here: https://mentor.ieee.org/802.11/dcn/18/11-18-1051-13-0arc-what-is-an-ess.pptx
+If the task group is interested in deeper background and history of this discussion, our working document can be found here: https://mentor.ieee.org/802.11/dcn/18/11-18-1051-13-0arc-what-is-an-ess.pptx

 Thank you for your time and consideration.